#TheBachelorette fantasy bracket cheat sheet

 The drama/boys to keep your eye on

 - Garrett: This one's a puzzler.
-He won the first-impression rose, and I think because he reminded Becca so much of her departed dad.
+He won the first-impression rose, and I think it's because he reminded Becca so much of her departed dad.
 I would say he's the front-runner, but HuffPost first reported on Monday he had engaged in shady stuff on Instagram.
 TL;DR: His insta account (which is now shut down and wasn't verified) reportedly liked posts mocking immigrants and Parkland students.
 According to HuffPost, ABC has yet to comment.
 But the most notable thing, Bachelorette-wise, is that Garrett is gone from the later half of the season highlight reel and appears missing after Becca is seen sobbing over something someone did.
-My guess, the dude is not who we think he is, and he's missing because he gets kicked off.
-So keep an eye on him. *See the update above with his comments.
+My guess is the dude is not who we think he is, and he's missing because he gets kicked off.
+So keep an eye on him.
+Update: Garrett has admitted it was indeed his account and has issued a "formal" apology on his new Instagram.

 - Jean Blanc: I don't know what it is, but I have my eye on this guy.
 I can't explain it, but after six years of watching the Bachelor Nation shows, guys like Jean Blanc always make me uneasy.
-His confidence is admirable, and his backstory is genuine, of him immigrating to the US at 6, learning English, persevering, but there's something.
-The way he said things and was talking to Becca had me check my gut more than once.
+His confidence is admirable, and his backstory is genuine, of him immigrating to the US at 6, learning English and persevering, but there's something.
+The way he said things and talked to Becca had me check my gut more than once.

 - Jordan: Clearly this homie needs a reality check.
 I can't even deal with him, but we all know he's the villain.
 He is def NOT HERE FOR THE RIGHT REASONS (yea, I know I cannot believe I just typed that with a serious face too) and I need him to go.
 He is just too much and instead of making friends in the house, he's judging them.
 I know these guys aren't on this show to make friends, but dude, be nice.
 Your relationships with the men in the house will get fed back to Becca.
 The only solace I take with him is that it appears he'll be on the famed two-on-one date where one guy gets dumped, and I'm hoping Becca is gonna dump ? his ? ass ?